 This has created an opportunity for financial institutions to start positioning products that will speak to the needs of the anxious consumer in 2020.
 SWBC’s MPOWER+ Vehicle Protection Program offers your borrowers financial security by allowing them to return their vehicle if they experience a qualifying event, protecting their credit rating.
 To learn more about the MPOWER+ program, click the banner below.

 As Senior Vice President of Automotive Products, Michael works closely with our Collateral Protection Insurance (CPI) carriers to manage existing CPI programs and develop new coverages for our clients.
-He is responsible for quality assurance, including premium refunds, claims, asset recovery, and vehicle title administration operations.
+He is responsible for underwriting, corrective action, skip tracing, and asset recovery as they pertain to our CPI and blanket VSI products.